-Seaver, a Republican, was the representative for Massachusetts's 13th congressional district from 1811 to 1813.
+Seaver was the representative for Massachusetts’s 13th congressional district and was a Republican.
+He served from 1811 to 1813.

 From Oct 1803 to Mar 1813, Seaver missed 261 of 1,132 roll call votes, which is 23.1%.
 This is worse than the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: